Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 The official system requirements for a PC for Minecraft are as follows:

-Note that the system requirements below are for the JAVA Edition, which is considered more resource intensive as compared to the Minecraft Windows 10 Edition and the Minecraft Pocket Edition.
+Note that the system requirements below are for the JAVA Edition, which is considered more resource intensive than the Minecraft Windows 10 Edition and the Minecraft Pocket Edition.

-The JAVA Edition can work on Windows operating system as well as on macOS and Linux operating systems.
+The JAVA Edition can work on Windows operating systems, macOS, and Linux operating systems.

 Minimum Requirements